MBA in Human Resource Management: Career Path

 The eligibility requirements for an MBA in Human Resource Management program can vary depending on the specific program and the institution offering the program.
 However, some common requirements for admission to an MBA in Human Resource Management program include:

-• A bachelor's degree: Most MBA programs require applicants to have a bachelor's degree from an accredited institution, although some programs may consider applicants with substantial relevant work experience in lieu of a degree.
+• A bachelor's degree: Most MBA programs require a bachelor's degree from an accredited institution, although some programs may consider applicants with substantial relevant work experience instead of a degree.

 • GMAT/GRE scores: Many MBA programs require applicants to take the Graduate Management Admission Test (GMAT) or the Graduate Record Examinations (GRE) and achieve a minimum score.